SouthGreenPlatform/culebrONT/README.md

  * 'plotly', 'dplyr', 'optparse', 'htmltools', 'rmdformats', 'magrittr', 'yaml', 'png', 'here', 'htmlwidgets'.

 <a name="rules"></a>
+### Available data test
+Some data test `Data-Xoo-sub/` are also available on https://itrop.ird.fr/culebront_utilities/.
+Feel free to download it using `wget` and put it on CulebrONT repertory.

 ## Rules in Culebront

 Assembly, circularisation, polishing and correction steps are included in CulebrONT, and can be activated (or not) according to user’s requests.
 The most commonly used tools in the community for each step are integrated, as well as various quality control tools.
 CulebrONT also generates a report compiling information obtained at every step.